sabiou/haske-python/docs/core-concepts/sessions.md

 app.middleware(*SessionMiddlewareFactory(secret_key="super-secret", max_age=86400))
 ```

-Within a handler you can read and mutate `request.session` to persist per-user state across requests, as shown in the login/profile example from the README.【F:README.md†L194-L210】
+Within a handler you can read and mutate `request.session` to persist per-user state across requests, as shown in the login/profile example from the README.

 ## Signed tokens